google-research/google-research/sparse_mixers/README.md

 ## Introduction

 Sparse Mixer combines the capacity of sparsely gated Mixture-of-Experts (MoE) with the speed and stability of linear, mixing transformations to form an efficient encoder architecture.

-Sparse Mixer slightly outperforms (<1%) BERT on GLUE and SuperGLUE, but more importantly trains 65% faster and runs inference 61% faster.
-We also include a faster variant, prosaically named Fast Sparse Mixer, that marginally underperforms (<0.2%) BERT on SuperGLUE, but trains and runs nearly twice as fast: 89% faster training and 98% faster inference.
+Sparse Mixer slightly outperforms BERT on GLUE and SuperGLUE, but more importantly runs >50% faster.
+We also include a faster variant, prosaically named Fast Sparse Mixer, that very marginally underperforms (<0.2%) BERT on SuperGLUE, but trains and runs nearly twice as fast.

 This repo contains the model libraries and model training code.
 Models are pre-trained on the [C4](https://www.tensorflow.org/datasets/catalog/c4) dataset